Skip to Content

 True model error (after frame correction)0.003°

-Tropical year accuracy+0.10 seconds vs IAU
+Tropical year accuracy+0.10 s vs IAU

-Sidereal year accuracy+0.02 seconds vs IAU
+Sidereal year accuracy+0.02 s vs IAU

-Moon Movements
+Moon movements

 The Moon exhibits two primary precession cycles:

-Precession TypeAgainst ICRFExperienced on Earth
+PrecessionAgainst ICRFExperienced on Earth

-The Lunar Leveling Cycle (~16.88 years)
+The lunar leveling cycle (~16.88 years)

 CycleDurationDescription

-Apsidal precession~8.85 yearsLunar perigee rotation (prograde)
+Apsidal precession~8.85 yrLunar perigee rotation (prograde)

-Leveling cycle~16.88 yearsNet angular displacement completes 360°
+Leveling cycle~16.88 yrNet angular displacement completes 360°

-Nodal precession~18.6 yearsLunar node rotation (retrograde)
+Nodal precession~18.6 yrLunar node rotation (retrograde)

-Derivation: The apsidal line rotates faster than the nodal line retreats.
+Derivation: the apsidal line rotates faster than the nodal line retreats.
 The difference in their angular velocities determines how long it takes for their combined effect on the Moon’s position to level out:

 ω_apsidal − ω_nodal = 2π/8.85 − 2π/18.6 = 0.3722 rad/yr 2π / 0.3722 = 16.88 years

-A ~16.9-year period has been independently detected in Gulf of Alaska air temperatures by Royer (1993, J. Geophys.
+A ~16.88-year period has been independently detected in Gulf of Alaska air temperatures by Royer (1993, J. Geophys.
 Res., 98, 4639–4644) and noted as a lunar tidal frequency by Pukite (2014) .
+All Moon cycle durations fit into the 335,317-year Earth Fundamental Cycle.

 The Moon’s position in the 3D simulation is determined by two systems:

-How it works: Each frame, the simulation computes the Moon’s ecliptic longitude and latitude from the full Meeus series, converts to equatorial coordinates (RA/Dec), and repositions the Moon mesh accordingly.
+How it works: each frame, the simulation computes the Moon’s ecliptic longitude and latitude from the full Meeus series, converts to equatorial coordinates (RA/Dec), and repositions the Moon mesh accordingly.
 Both the displayed coordinates and the 3D visual position use the Meeus-corrected values, bypassing the hierarchy’s approximations for the Moon’s final position.

 The Moon’s position has been verified against 58 solar eclipses from the NASA GSFC catalog (2000–2025).
-At each known eclipse, the geocentric Moon–Sun angular separation was measured:
+At each known eclipse the geocentric Moon–Sun angular separation was measured:

 MetricValue